deadlyvipers/dojo_rules/introduction.md

-I'm on my way to becoming a GitHub Master
+On my way to becoming a GitHub Master.
+I love Ruby and JavaScript.

-My favorite Code School Path is Ruby.
+*Ruby on Rails
+*Git